KevinVillela/StockPredictor/README.md

 DOW Drop after April 12 2012 -> 1.38 average sentiment over X days
 DOW rise after December 28 2012 -> -4.69 average sentiment over X days
 DOW steady after January 25 2013 -> -2.02 average sentiment over X days
-These results were enouraging, so we gathered data from December 1, 2013, back.
+These results were encouraging, so we gathered data from December 1, 2013, back.
-Unfortunately, this data did not continue to match up.
+From then to December 1, 2013, the data had an R squared value of .42 with 23 days back and 25 days forward.
+Adding more data before that dropped the correlation, but this could be because the number of articles found dropped as well.
+Therefore, we gathered the most recent data we could at the time to see if the correlation would be helped.
+After gathering data from December 13th, 2013, back, the correlation decreased to .35.

+Now, we are going to try getting every article from the above web sites without any keywords, but the results for the test days were poor.